Vishal0za/my-first-repository/README.md

 This is my first Repository which i made by learning my own

-I am learning github, little confuse and little nervious 😁
+I am learning github, little confuse and little nervous 😁

 Github is a good platform where people can work together on a same or different projects.